By Julian Arango | April 29, 2019

 referring to the safe coding behaviors are almost exactly

 what we at

 Fluid Attacks want to provide to our customers:

 Provide/create more bandwidth.
 By ‘bandwidth’, behavioral scientists refer to cognitive capacity.
 Off-loading cognitive attention on secure coding from developers is a way to provide more robustness to security, by allocating full attention to safe coding (there are some ways to do this).
 Do you know our continuous hacking service?
 We are bandwidth for you!
 We make easier for your development team to focus first on functionality and performance, without forgetting about security.
 That’s our missing and with zero false positives.
-Additionally, we provide bandwidth not only to developers but also to IT security administrators and project managers through our Integrates platform.
+Additionally, we provide bandwidth not only to developers but also to IT security administrators and project managers through our Attack Surface Manager.
 You don’t have to invest important cognitive resources to deal with tracking weaknesses, their remediation, and reporting or results.

 Provide tools to augment heuristics:

 developers can rely on heuristics too for secure coding.

 what we have built over the years